 John Beilein’s departure to NBA not a good look for college basketball

-There was no such thing as the Monday morning blahs for college basketball this Monday, not with the jarring news that John Beilien is leaving Michigan to coach the Cleveland Cavaliers.
+There was no such thing as the Monday morning blahs for college basketball this Monday, not with the jarring news that John Beilein is leaving Michigan to coach the Cleveland Cavaliers.

 That would be the NBA’s Cleveland Cavaliers.
 The 66-year-old Beilein is leaving the hallowed halls of Ann Arbor for a Cleveland team that went 19-63 this past season without LeBron James, and for an owner in Dan Gilbert, who is actually a big Michigan State supporter.

 What gives?
 Surely Beilein was ready for another challenge.
-After all, he’s coached at every level from high school to Division III to Division II to Division I and now, yes, the NBA.
+After all, he has coached at every level from high school to Division III to Division II to Division I and now, yes, the NBA.
 After 12 years at Michigan, perhaps he thought the time was right to take a stab at the pro game.

-You also wonder how much Beilein was tired of the ruthless, backstabbing, underhanded, sleazy and in some cases criminal world of college basketball recruiting, a world laid somewhat bare by recent FBI college basketball corruption trials.
+You also wonder how much Beilein was tired of the ruthless, backstabbing, underhanded, sleazy and, in some cases, criminal world of college basketball recruiting, a world laid somewhat bare by recent FBI college basketball corruption trials.
 Just last week, Merl Code and Christian Dawkins were found guilty of conspiracy to commit bribery.

 Beilein had taken the Wolverines to the national title game in both 2013 and 2018, losing first to Louisville and then Villanova.
 And there’s a precedent to consider.